lit/lit.dev/packages/lit-dev-content/site/docs/composition/controllers.md

 Lit 2 introduces a new concept for code reuse and composition called _reactive controllers_.

 A reactive controller is an object that can hook into a component's [reactive update cycle](/docs/components/lifecycle/#reactive-update-cycle).
-Controllers can bundle state and behavior related to a feature, making it reuseable across multiple component definitions.
+Controllers can bundle state and behavior related to a feature, making it reusable across multiple component definitions.

 You can use controllers to implement features that require their own state and access to the component's lifecycle, such as: